Narrow bands, electrostatic interactions and band topology in graphene stacks: The Models

-In order to carry out the Hartree calculations, the charge density induced by the occupied states needs to be calculated.
+In order to carry out the mean-field calculations, the charge density induced by the occupied states needs to be calculated.
 We assume approximate local charge neutrality at half filling.
-Deviations from charge neutrality arises from the contribution of the electrons or holes induced by an external gate.
+Deviations from charge neutrality are due to contributions from electrons or holes induced by an external gate.
 The charge density is expanded in Fourier components defined by the moir\'e reciprocal lattice vectors.
 The charge density includes a constant term, which defines the average charge in the system.
 The electrostatic potential induced by this term is cancelled by the gate potential.
-In twisted bilayer graphene the charge density converges rapidly, and only six equivalent reciprocal lattice vectors need to be considered \cite{Guinea2018a,Cea2019}.
-The charge density in the systems described here is more complex.
-In order to achieve convergence for the charge density, we have used up to to three stars of reciprocal lattice vectors.
+In twisted bilayer graphene the charge density converges rapidly: only six equivalent reciprocal lattice vectors need to be considered \cite{Guinea2018a,Cea2019}, resulting in real components of the Hartree matrix elements.
+The charge density in the systems described here is more complex and requires additional Fourier components to achieve convergence, as the Hartree matrix elements contain both real and imaginary components and in some cases depend on the filling fraction.
+We will now outline each system in turn.